Add SCORM content packages to your course

 - Go to the Grades & Submissions page.

-- Select the student's submission.
+- Select a student's submission.

 - You can find this page from the gradebook list view or when you preview the SCORM.